Role and Responsibilities for Topical Mentors

 Thank you for your interest to be a topical mentor in the MGEM program!

 As a topical mentor, you will provide strategic and topical expertise to the student for their project.
 The expectation is that you will provide the student with the research direction, objectives, desired deliverables, and ideally also suggested methods and data needed for the project (not necessary if utilizing publicly available data).
-Each student will also have a teaching assistant assigned to their project to help them navigate technical and methodological issues that arise, so your role as a topical mentor is really to guide the student, ensure that they are getting the resources they need, and that the student is completing their project on time and within your expectations.
+Each student will also have a technical mentor assigned to their project to help them navigate technical and methodological issues that arise, so your role as a topical mentor is really to guide the student, ensure that they are getting the resources they need, and that the student is completing their project on time and within your expectations.